rabidaudio/webtorrent-docs/development_setup.md

 Now you are ready to contribute!
 Commit changes and send a pull request.
 However, much of the functionality has been [intentionally](https://github.com/feross/webtorrent#the-node-way) abstracted into independent node modules.
-A description of these modules is available below.
+A description of these modules is available [here](Modules).
 See each package for more information.